top of page

 Activities of Daily Living

-Paying attention to your daily activities is just as important as exercising within a pain-free zone, especially for those suffering from sciatica and low back pain.
-Following these recommendations can help reduce pain, speed up healing, and decrease the likelihood of re-injury.
-(3,4)
+Managing your daily activities is as crucial as exercising within a pain-free range, especially for those with sciatica and low back pain.
+Here are some key strategies to help reduce pain, speed healing, and reduce re-injury risk.

 Identify Your Pain Triggers